 For more than a half century, the School of Dental Medicine has been a regional provider of dental care for patients with special needs.

 In the autumn of 2008, after more than 50 years providing multidisciplinary care for patients with disabilities, the University of Pittsburgh School of Dental Medicine formally dedicated the Center for Patients with Special Needs.
 In 2014 we celebrated the sixth anniversary of the Center and the opening of a new pediatric facility in the Department of Pediatric Dentistry.
 This illustrates once more why this school is one of the nation’s leading dental schools.
-The School of Dental Medicine has been at the forefront of providing care to patients with special needs as well as educating students, residents, faculty, staff and clinicians within the community about the sensitivites of caring for thos with special needs.
+Pitt Dental Medicine has been at the forefront of providing care to patients with special needs as we educate students, residents, faculty, staff and clinicians within the community about the sensitivites of caring for thos with special needs.

-Led by Dean Thomas Braun and supported by services provided by the School of Dental Medicine’s Department of Dental Anesthesiology, the Center for Patients with Special Needs applies a multidisciplinary approach for both adult and pediatric patients.
-The primary focus is to enable centralization and increase treatment capacity for patients with physical, developmental, neurological and behavioral disabilities.
+Led by Dean Bernard J. Costello and supported by services provided by Pitt Dental Medicine’s Department of Dental Anesthesiology, the Center for Patients with Special Needs applies a multidisciplinary approach for both adult and pediatric patients.
+Our primary focus is to enable centralization of care and increase treatment capacity for patients with physical, developmental, neurological and behavioral disabilities.

 The goals of the Center for Patients with Special Needs are to: